webnuts/post_json/README.md

 # Welcome to PostJson

-PostJson is everything you expect of ActiveRecord and PostgreSQL, but with the dynamic nature of document databases (free as a bird - no schemas).
+PostJson is everything you expect of ActiveRecord and PostgreSQL, with the added power and dynamic nature of a document database (Free as a bird!
+No schemas!).

-PostJson take full advantage of PostgreSQL 9.2+ support for JavaScript (Google's V8 engine).
-We started the work on PostJson, because we love document databases and PostgreSQL.
-PostJson combine features of Ruby, ActiveRecord and PostgreSQL to provide a great document database.
+PostJson combines features of Ruby, ActiveRecord and PostgreSQL to provide a great document database by taking advantage of PostgreSQL 9.2+ support for JavaScript (Google's V8 engine).
+We started the work on PostJson, because we love document databases **and** PostgreSQL.

-See example of how we use PostJson as part of <a href="https://github.com/webnuts/jumpstarter">Jumpstarter</a>.
+See the example of how we use PostJson as part of [Jumpstarter](https://github.com/webnuts/jumpstarter).

-## Getting started
+## Installation

-### Add the gem to your Ruby on Rails application `Gemfile`:
+Add the gem to your `Gemfile`:

     gem 'post_json'

+Then:

+    $ bundle install

-### At the command prompt, install the gem, run the generator, and migrate the db:
+Run the generator and migrate the db:

-    bundle install
-    rails g post_json:install
+    $ rails g post_json:install
-    rake db:migrate
+    $ rake db:migrate

 That's it!

 (See POSTGRESQL_INSTALL.md if you need the install instructions for PostgreSQL with PLV8)

-## Using it
+## Usage

-You should feel home right away, if you already know ActiveRecord.
-PostJson try hard to respect the ActiveRecord API, so methods work and do as you would expect from ActiveRecord.
+PostJson also tries hard to respect the ActiveRecord API, so, if you have experience with ActiveRecord, the model methods work as you would expect.

+### Model

-PostJson is all about collections.
-All models represent a collection.
+All PostJson models represent a collection.

-Also, __notice you don't have to define model attributes anywhere!__

-### Lets create your first model.

 ```ruby
 class Person < PostJson::Collection["people"]